How to deal with bad tenants

 - Think about the tenants you want to attract.
 If you want to attract tenants from a specific demographic, keep this in mind when choosing an investment property.
 Also remember that the way you present your property will have an influence on the way the tenants treat it, so an immaculately presented property has a better chance of attracting great tenants.

 - Use a database.
-There are multiple tenancy databases that collate lists of bad tenants and provide a useful resource for real estate agents and landlords when screening tenancy applications.
+There are multiple tenancy databases that collate lists of problem tenants and provide a useful resource for real estate agents and landlords when screening tenancy applications.
 These sites, such as the National Tenancy Database, list bad renters whose tenancy has ended and whose rent is in arrears by an amount larger than their security deposit or who have breached their tenancy agreement.

 - Screen tenants.
 Check the references of potential tenants and even consider credit checks to determine whether an applicant will be able to pay the rent.
 Even if a potential tenant passes every test with flying colours, if you’re still unsure about their suitability, trust your gut instinct and walk away.